GUDI-2023/20231125/README.md

-# Coming soon
+# Coming on Dec 17th.

-The article pertains to enterprise collaboration, and some of the code is currently undergoing the patent application process.
-Once the patent application is finalized, the code will be made publicly available in the first quarter of 2024.
+Currently, the major code is under cleaning and annotations; according to the requirement of ICDE, it will be open-sourced within two weeks from the DDL on Dec 3rd.

 # The related public dataset is available
   OTC https://snap.stanford.edu/data/soc-sign-bitcoin-otc.html